jtyrmn/chatroom2/README.md

 # running
 to start the server, simply run `npm start`.
 The api can be accessed at `localhost:PORT` where PORT is defined in your .env file.
 View `/routes` for information on the api.

+to start the webpage server, cd into `site/` and run `npm start`.
+The React server is located at `localhost:3000`